OctopusDeploy/docs/docs/support/sensitive-properties-api-changes-in-release-3.3.md

 ---
-title: Sensitive Properties API Changed in Release 3.3
+title: Sensitive properties API changed in release 3.3
 description: How the sensitive properties API changed in Octopus release 3.3.
 position: 200
 ---